 LPPC members work to ensure reliable, sustainable and affordable service – today and in the future - with innovative programs that reduce emission levels, expand capacity and improve energy efficiency through the use of diverse fuels including natural gas, nuclear, coal, hydro, wind and solar.

-Should Consider Costs and Technology
+Regulators Should Consider Effectiveness, Cost and Available Technology

 LPPC members are dedicated to protecting the environment and the health and welfare of the communities we serve.
 Currently about 36 percent of LPPC member-owned capacity is carbon-free, and this number is expected to increase by 10 percent in the next 10 years.
 LPPC members are also projected to purchase an additional 5,024 MW of carbon-free wind, solar, nuclear and hydro power over the next 10 years, which is 90 percent of members’ supply purchases.

 LPPC members work with policymakers to ensure that energy and environmental regulations provide flexibility and workability for utilities to help them maintain affordabilty for their consumers.

 LPPC believes that any future federal climate policy should be established first by Congress and implemented by EPA.
 LPPC supports environmental regulations that are consistent with statutory authority and those offering the greatest flexibility and recognition of regional differences.

 Across the United States, LPPC members are actively reducing greenhouse gases and lowering consumer electric bills through conservation and energy efficiency.